A350-900 World Inaugural Flight

 With famous “One Mile At A Time” blogger, Mr. Ben Schlappig

-A Japanese enthusiast, wearing a custom made Qatar Airways white jacket, proudly displaying it.
+A Japanese enthusiast, proudly wearing a custom made Qatar Airways jacket.

-After about 1.5 hours in-flight, we were treated with amazing beautiful and clear view of Northwest part of Iran and Turkey.
-Snow capped mountain, crystal clear volcano crater lake, your world is an amazing place from 39,000 feet!
+After about 1.5 hours in-flight, we were treated to an amazing and beautifully clear view of The Northwest of Iran and Turkey.
+Snow-capped mountains, crystal clear volcano crater lakes; our World is a breath taking place from 39,000 feet!

-Breakfast is served with choice of Omelet or chocolate/banana pancake in Economy Class.
+Breakfast is served, in Economy Class, with a choice of either an omelette or a chocolate/banana pancake.
 I have the pancake, despite the dark brown look, they’re delicious.
-Others complainted the omelet being too plain.
+Others complained of the omelette being too plain.

-Almost full economy class.
-The overhead bins are curved like the Boeing Signature cabin design provided much better headroom than previous Airbus models.
+Economy Class is almost full.
+The overhead bins are curved similar to the Boeing signature cabin design, providing much better headroom than on previous Airbus models.

-Guess who is the man getting all the attention of fellow Avgeeks?
-Yes, he is the Qatar Airways group CEO, His Excellency, Mr Akbar Al Baker.
+Guess who is the man getting all the attention from my fellow Avgeeks?
+Yes, he is the Qatar Airways Group CEO, His Excellency, Mr Akbar Al Baker.

-We spent almost an hour chatting aviation topics with Mr Al Baker, his depth of knowledge is really admirable and he has a quick wit and always come back with a smart comment!
-Unlike most Western media portrayed him, he is approachable, warm and single handly managed the airline from meeting new recruit, closely manage day-to-day operation and even calling customer replying their complaint personally over the phone!
+We spent almost an hour chatting about various aviation topics with Mr Al Baker, his depth of knowledge is really admirable; he has a quick wit and always comes back with a smart comment!
+Unlike most western media outlets portray him, he is approachable and warm; he single-handedly manages the airline, from meeting the new recruits to closely managing the day-to-day operations and even calling customers, replying to their complaints personally over the phone!
 He is a real cult-figure.
-Couldn’t possibly think of another airline CEO nearly with this cult of personality.
+I could not possibly think of any other airline CEO with anywhere near his level of cult status.

-The crews were happy to show us the crew rest located near the rear galley in the middle.
-It can accommodate 6 crew at a time with 3 bunk beds behind, 2 in the front and 1 behind (not in this picture)
+The crew were happy to show us their crew rest area, located near the rear of the plane and accessed by staircase.
+It can accommodate up to 6 crew members at any 1 time.

-After all the tour and socializing, we were almost landing in Frankfurt as the excellent IFE shows.
+After all the touring and socializing, we were almost landing in Frankfurt as the excellent IFE shows.

-The IFE came with high definition camera from the tail provide much clearer image.
+The IFE came with a high definition camera from the tail and provides a much clearer image.

-After landing before deplane, I was allowed to see the cockpit.
+After landing and before deplane, I was allowed to see inside the cockpit.

-I was truly impressed and wowed by the A350.
-It is much wider and technological advance which makes flying a real pleasure.
+I was truly impressed and wowed by The A350.
+It is much wider and technologically advanced plane, which makes flying a real pleasure.
 Innovations in passenger comfort and well-being take the flying experience to a new level.
-The economy seat is wider, have more legroom than average.
-QR is the first airline that fully integrated the in-flight entertainment box into the frame of the seat and no longer blocking your feet.
-Business seat is as comfortable as a First Class seat with all aisle access.
-Onboard Wifi is also available.
-Qatar successfully created a great onboard ambience other airline couldn’t match.
-My flight with Qatar A350 is a real winner.
-15 Jan 2015, a new aviation milestone has been set in the history of aviation.
+The economy seat is wider and has more legroom than average.
+Qatar is the first airline that fully integrated the in-flight entertainment box into the frame of the seat, no longer blocking your feet.
+The Business Seat is as comfortable as a First Class Seat with every seat having aisle access.
+On-board Wi-Fi is also available.
+Qatar has successfully created a great on-board ambience that no other airline can currently match.
+My flight with Qatar A350 was a real winner.
+15 Jan 2015, a new milestone has been set in the history of aviation.
 Congratulations Airbus and Qatar Airways.